sftcd/cs7ns1/assignments/practical5/README.md

 For team assignments, any team member may submit and the last submitted version will be used for marking.

+## Scoring

+Scores for the practical are not marks for the module, as usual.
+We've rounded up the max score possible to 9999, just for a laugh.

+Each InfernoBall requires solving the same overall number of hashes.
+We'll give bonuses for solving each level, there are 33 teams, so the first to solve a level gets 3x32, second team to solve that level gets 3x31, down to the 2nd last team which gets 3x1.
+The last team get no bonus, sorry;-)  Bonuses are the same for all levels.
+The maximum bonuses a team can get is 960 if they're first to solve all levels, so about 10% of the score, if one team are first to all levels.

 ## Team work